 (18) Construction and maintenance.
 Prior to final approval for a Tier 3 Solar Energy System and any associated accessory structures, the owner and/or operator shall post a surety in an amount and form acceptable to the Town for the purposes of construction and maintenance.
-The amount shall be up to 40% of the construction value.
+The amount shall be 40% of the construction value and in a form that provides that the Town is a named beneficiary.
 Acceptable forms shall include, in order of preference: cash; irrevocable letter of credit; or a bond that cannot expire; or a combination thereof.
 Such surety will be used to guarantee compliance with the conditions of the approval for the Tier 3 Solar Energy System.
 If the owner of the site fails to comply with any conditions of the approval during construction or as part of the long-term maintenance of the site, all costs of the Town incurred to ensure compliance with conditions of the approval shall be paid using the surety provided by the owner and/or operator.